Ria424/developers-animatesdk-docs/Parameter_object/Parameter4.md

 #### Description

-Method; removes an element of the object or array type of a screen or component parameter.
+Method; Removes an element of the object or array type of a screen or component parameter.

 #### Example